How to Become a Real Estate Agent With No Experience (2026)

 Summary

 The great thing about the real estate industry is that it’s open to anyone willing to put in the effort, even if you have no prior experience.
-By following these steps, you can build a successful career from the ground up.
+And the career path doesn’t stop at salesperson: with experience, you can advance to become a broker.
+See our guide on how to become a real estate broker in Texas for a concrete example of the requirements, timeline, and earning potential at the broker level.
 Remember, the key to success is persistence, networking, and continuously honing your skills.

 If you’re preparing for your real estate licensing exams, consider Lexawise.
 With comprehensive study materials and free real estate practice tests, Lexawise is your go-to resource for exam preparation.
 Start your real estate career with confidence by getting the prep you need.